 As a result of globalization, changing demands – and also partially the pandemic – there’s been a significant shift from local data storage to cloud-based computing.
 This is advantageous, because according to the International Data Corporation (IDC), the cloud is also the greener option.

-Similarly, leveling up wireless mobile technology to the latest 5G network has proved significantly more energy efficient, requires less energy to run, and has the capacity to transmit greater quantities of data.
+Similarly, leveling up wireless mobile technology to the latest 5G network has proved more energy efficient, requires less energy to run, and has the capacity to transmit greater quantities of data.

-5G’s technological capabilities enable significant advancement of our sustainability efforts through widespread implementation of smart meters, and establishment of smart cities which have the capacity to connect individuals with infrastructure and facilitate greater energy efficiency.
+5G’s technological capabilities enable advancement of our sustainability efforts through widespread implementation of smart meters, and establishment of smart cities which have the capacity to connect individuals with infrastructure and facilitate greater energy efficiency.

 “A smart city goes beyond the use of digital technologies for better resource use and less emissions.
 It means smarter urban transport networks, upgraded water supply and waste disposal facilities and more efficient ways to light and heat buildings,” says the European Commission.